wp-plugins/ezinearticles-wordpress-plugin/readme.txt

 Try refreshing the page.
 Categories are now pulled from EzineArticles rather than stored locally, and it may need to refresh.

+= The plugin hangs when trying to contact =

+Your firewall may be dropping outgoing requests between your webserver and api.ezinearticles.com.
+When you install the plugin it will display an error if the server could not be contacted.

 = The plugin triggered an error =

 First check your php version.
 PHP version 4.3 or above is required, with newer being better.
 If that is up to date, see if you can figure out what the error was by looking at the log for your webserver.
 Any feedback on bugs will help us develop the next version.